Alvin Dark: Manager

 In 1964, Dark named Willie Mays the captain of the Giants, making Mays the first African-American captain in Major League Baseball.
 "You should have had it long before this," Dark told the player.
 Sports Illustrated reported on July 6 that Stoneham was thinking of firing Dark amidst rumors that the two were not speaking.
 Dark later wrote in his autobiography that his relationship with Stoneham had been rocky ever since Stoneham discovered in 1963 that the manager was having an affair.
 "You can't handle your ball players if you can't handle yourself," he had told Dark.
 "You've got rules you are breaking."
 On July 23, Dark became embroiled in controversy when Stan Isaacs of Newsday quoted him as saying the number of black and Hispanic players on the team was a source of trouble: "They are just not able to perform up to the white player when it comes to mental alertness."
 Dark responded that he had been severely misquoted; Mays, whom he had named as team captain, met with several of the black and Hispanic players at the Carlton House in Pittsburgh (where the Giants were on a road trip) and calmed the team, reminding them that their best chance of winning came if Dark remained the manager the rest of the year.
 "I have known Dark for many years, and my relationships with him have always been exceptional," said Jackie Robinson.
 "I have found him to be a gentleman and, above all, unbiased."
-Dark considered suing the paper, but decided not to after he was told that Newsday would respond by publicizing his affair with Jackie Troy.
+Dark considered suing the paper, but decided not to after he was told that Newsday would respond by publicizing his affair with Jackie Troy, an airline stewardess.
 "You don't have to be prejudiced if you are accused of it," Dark later wrote in his autobiography.
 "The accusation convicts you every time."
 The Giants were contenders for the pennant most of the season, and they ended the year just three games out of first place; however, in 1964, that was fourth place in a close three-way race.
 Stoneham fired Dark during the sixth inning of the last game of the season, after the Giants had been eliminated from playoff contention.